 In 1947, two films were made on opposite sides of the Atlantic ocean.
-One film starred Richard Widmark, and the other one starred Richard Attenborough.
+One film starred Richard Widmark, the other film starred Richard Attenborough.
 The performances of these two men in these films would set both of them onto the path to stardom.

-The realism of the actors performances coupled with the fact that Brighton Rock was shot on location in Brighton, all helps to give this film an extremely authentic look I think.
+The realism of the actors performances, coupled with the fact that Brighton Rock was shot on location on the Brighton sea front, all helps to give this film an extremely authentic look I think.
 I also love the grimy and gritty look that the film has about it.

 America was leading the way in Film Noir at the time this film was made, and some would say the US was leading the way in film making in general in the 1940’s.
 Over here in Britain we were also making some films that could easily rival, and in some cases surpass, those films coming out of Hollywood.
 This is one such film.